 Tip #1: Research the Broker’s Activity in Your Market

 One of the first questions you should ask is how active the real estate broker is in your particular market.
 It may take a little research, but it is worth it.
 You’ll be able to see if they have a solid history of bringing deals to fruition.
-You can check out their and to see if they’ve done business in your neighborhood.
-With the internet at your fingertips and the data cooperation agreements, this information is readily accessible.
+You can check out their current listings and past sales to see if they’ve done business in your neighborhood.
+With the internet at your fingertips and the Aspen Snowmass Board of Realtors® data cooperation agreements, this information is readily accessible.

 Tip #2: Look for Effective Communication

 In any real estate deal, good communication is vital.
 The right listing broker will have strong communication skills.
 They will know about current market activities and home values, and they should be able to make a convincing case for your property’s realistic resale potential.
 “Realistic” is an important word here because you don’t want someone who is only going to tell what you want to hear without being able to deliver a sale.

 A quality broker will be able to coherently explain important information to you, quickly answer your questions, execute a targeted marketing campaign and convey the property’s key selling points to potential buyers and their agents.
 Just posting a listing on the MLS and waiting for buyers to show up won’t cut it.
 There is so much more that goes into a successful home sale.
 Effective communication between a listing broker, the seller, attorneys, title company, inspectors and all of the parties involved in a real estate transaction is absolutely necessary.

 Tip #3: Do They Have a Good Reputation?

 Before you sign your listing contract, you must understand how the broker has performed in the past.
 Do they have a good reputation and a proven performance record?
 It is really easy to find client testimonials and customer reviews through social media and online resources.
 You can learn so much from past clients and what they say about their experiences with certain real estate brokers.